 Pregnancy Symptoms – Early Signs of Pregnancy

-Understanding the signs and symptoms of pregnancy is important because each symptom may be related to something other than pregnancy.
-In order to find out if the symptoms you are experiencing are pregnancy related, it is important to get an accurate diagnosis with an ultrasound.
+Understanding the early signs of pregnancy is important because each symptom may be related to something other than pregnancy.
+In order to find out if the symptoms you are experiencing are pregnancy related, it is important to get an accurate diagnosis with a pregnancy test and an ultrasound.

 Implantation bleeding can be one of the earliest pregnancy symptoms.
 About 6-12 days after conception, the embryo implants itself into the uterine wall.
 Some women will experience spotting as well as some cramping.
 Other Explanations: Actual menstruation, altered menstruation, changes in birth control pill (switching brands), infection or abrasion from intercourse.